KefanPing/Outfit_Recommendation_Project/README.md

 <br>
 <h2 id="3">3.
 Models</h2> Behind such an app, we have four neural network models and a recommendation system.

-For our neural network models: The first model (with accuracy over 99%) is used to identify whether the clothes are tops or bottoms or shoes.
+For our neural network models: The first model (with accuracy over 99%) is used to identify whether the clothes are tops, bottoms, or shoes.
 After this, the photo will be directed to one of the other three models based on the results of the first model (please see the picture below).
 These three similar but not exactly the same models (with overall accuracy around 80% ) will identify type(65), gender(5), color(46), season(4), and usage(8).

 Below is a flow chart of our recognition process: